Updated March, 2026

 Scenario 2: External vendors not completing the 911 setup

-“We’ve encountered situations where telecommunication vendors have installed new systems and testing 911 compliance is presented as a separate or ‘optional’ service.
-911 compliance can be a difficult system to manage and sometimes the vendors don’t properly test it,” shared David.
+In some situations, telecommunication vendors have installed new systems for a healthcare organization, but testing 911 compliance is presented as a separate or optional service.
+911 compliance can be complex to manage, and vendors may not test it properly.

 Scenario 3: Taking “shortcuts” to 911